 The firm's liquidity policies require each operating subsidiary to keep sufficient liquidity to meet expected liabilities in both a one month and one-year stress test.
-The holding company targets CAD500 million in excess cash and has access to \$1 billion in fully committed credit facilities as at December 31, 2020.
-SLF ended Q1 2020 with CAD2.4 billion of cash and liquid assets at the holding company, up from CAD2.3 billion at year-end 2019 primarily attributable to earnings of CAD391 million and favorable exchange rate movements.
-Partially offsetting this was CAD200 million of common share repurchases and CAD323 million of common share dividends.
+The holding company targets CAD500 million in excess cash and has access to \$1.4 billion in fully committed credit facilities as at December 31, 2020.
+SLF ended 2020 with CAD3.1 billion of cash and liquid assets at the holding company, up from CAD2.3 billion at year-end 2019 primarily attributable to strong earnings and a moratorium on dividend increases and share buybacks imposed by the regulator.
 There is dividend capacity available to the holding company from its Canadian life insurance and US investment management franchises.
-SLF's unrestricted subsidiary dividend capacity totaled approximately CAD2.9 billion at year-end 2019.
+SLF's unrestricted subsidiary dividend capacity totaled approximately CAD2.1 billion at year-end 2020.
 Moody's calculates SLA's dividend capacity on the basis of the company maintaining its LICAT ratio above 130%.1

-These sources, in total, exceed the 2019 major uses of cash at the holding company, which include CAD1,331 million in common and preferred share dividends paid and CAD239 million of interest expense paid.
-In 2019, SLF increased its dividend per share twice for a total increase of 10% representing a payout ratio of 41% of underlying net income.
-Scheduled maturities within the next five years include CAD300 million of Series E senior unsecured debentures due 2021 and CAD500 million of Series 2015 subordinated debt due to 2025.
-The company has no commercial paper outstanding
+These sources, in total, exceed the 2020 major uses of cash at the holding company, which include CAD1,360 million in common and preferred share dividends paid and CAD205 million of interest expense paid.
+In 2020, there were no dividend increases and the company's payout ratio was 54%, up from 48% 2019.
+Subsequent to year end, SLF called CAD350 million of subordinated debt.
+Scheduled maturities within the next five years include CAD300 million of Series E senior debentures due in 2021 and CAD2,150 million of subordinated debt with first par call dates up to 2026.
+The company has no commercial paper outstanding.